KC-767 Tanker Transport Aircraft, USA

 KC-767 tanker transport aircraft is a high-performance version of the Boeing 767-200ER twin-aisle jetliner."

-Boeing submitted a revised bid for the KC-X in April 2007, the KC-767AT Advanced Tanker based on a newer version 767-200LR long-range freighter aircraft (rather than the 200ER) with Pratt & Whitney PW4062 engines.
+Boeing submitted a revised bid for the KC-X in April 2007, the KC-767AT Advanced Tanker was based on a newer version 767-200LR long-range freighter aircraft (rather than the 200ER) with Pratt & Whitney PW4062 engines.
 The contract was awarded to the Northrop Grumman KC-30 in February 2008.

-Boeing has appealed against the award and has asked the US Government Accountability Office (GAO) to review the decision in relation to the evaluation award criteria established for the competition.
+Boeing appealed against the award and has asked the US Government Accountability Office (GAO) to review the decision in relation to the evaluation award criteria established for the competition.
 The GAO sustained the protest and in June 2008 recommended that the USAF reopen the bidding process.
 In September 2008, the US Department of Defense cancelled the competition, citing the need to defer any decision until the next presidential administration took power in January 2009.

 The structure incorporates new materials such as improved aluminium alloys, graphite composites and hybrid Kevlar graphite composites, which give enhanced strength, durability and longevity.

-The configuration of a commercial 767 for the tanker transport role involves the installation of additional pumps and auxiliary fuel tanks together with the fuel distribution lines below the floor of the main cabin, leaving the main cabin free for cargo, passenger or both cargo and passenger transportation.
+The configuration of a commercial 767 for the tanker transport role involves the installation of additional pumps and auxiliary fuel tanks together with the fuel distribution lines below the floor of the main cabin, leaving the main cabin free for cargo, passengers or both cargo and passenger transportation.
 The concept allows simultaneous refuelling and airlift operations or successive refuelling and airlift missions.

 "US Air Force is to lease 100 tankers."

-In the cargo configuration, the aircraft can transport 19 standard military 463-L pallets; in the passenger configuration, 200 passengers can be accommodated; and in the Combi configuration ten cargo pallets and 100 passengers can be carried.
+In the cargo configuration, the aircraft can transport 19 standard military 463-L pallets; in the passenger configuration, 200 passengers can be accommodated; and in the combi configuration ten cargo pallets and 100 passengers can be carried.

 Cockpit

 The USAF air fuel transfer method is through the boom and receptacle air refuelling technique.
-The US Navy, the US Marines and Nato aircraft have traditionally used the hose and drogue air refuelling method.
+The US Navy, US Marines and Nato aircraft have traditionally used the hose and drogue air refuelling method.

-In the cargo configuration, the KC-767 aircraft can transport 19 standard military 463-L pallets
+“In the cargo configuration, the KC-767 aircraft can transport 19 standard military 463-L pallets.”

 Aircraft using hose and drogue refuelling include US Navy F/A-18E/F Super Hornet and USMC AV-8B Harrier Plus aircraft.
 Aircraft using the flying boom refuelling system include the USAF F-111, F-15, F-16, the UK Eurofighter and the French F-1 Mirage.
 Future aircraft such as the joint strike fighter will be developed for the optional installation of either refuelling system according to the customer country's operational requirements.